 - Mobile Card Fraud Alerts[cite::103::cite]—Receive near real-time alerts of potentially fraudulent card activity on your mobile device or by email.
 Enrollment is available through Online Banking.

-- Purchase Alerts®[cite::104::cite]—Receive one-way text notifications on certain purchases.
-Enroll by logging in to Online Banking, navigating to the “Services” tab and selecting “Purchase Alerts.”
+- Card Alerts®[cite::104::cite]—Receive one-way text notifications on certain purchases.
+Enroll by logging in to Online Banking, navigating to the “Services” tab and selecting “Card Alerts.”

 - Zero Liability®[cite::105::cite]—Lets personal and small business customers shop with confidence knowing Zero Liability helps protect you from liability for unauthorized purchases made with your card or account information.

 These services will remain available for use with your chip card.
 EMV/chip technology will simply provide an additional layer of security.